Shiffo0/MGS2-PCVR/README.md

 Automatic defaults position the hands from controller tracking.
 While **unarmed**, hold both hands in a comfortable neutral pose with both controllers tracked, then press **right trigger + B** to save a one-time wrist-alignment override for both hands.
 A later deliberate calibration replaces it.

 The override persists across game restarts in `dg_hand_calibration.bin` beside the game executable.
 Weapon changes, animations, first/third-person switches, new levels, cutscenes and tracking loss preserve the calibration/default.
 Native animations can temporarily take control of the hands, and reach limits still apply.
-Headset testing remains necessary to confirm the visible result across those transitions.

 Keep this file when updating.
 To restore defaults, close the game, rename `dg_hand_calibration.bin`, then restart.